itsankoff/dotfiles/mac/README.md

     * Open System Preferences -> Security And Privacy -> Privacy
     * Go to Accessibility using the left panel
     * Unlock using your credentials
-    * Use the `+` button on the right panel and nagivate to Applications/AirPodsConnect
+    * Use the `+` button on the right panel and navigate to Applications/AirPodsConnect
     * Check the AirPodsConnect
     * Lock the settings
 * Open Spotlight, type `AirPodsConnect` and hit enter
 * Enjoy the 🎧

 ## [] OS additional setup
+* Login with iCloud and calendars
+    * System Preferences -> Internet Accounts -> `...`
 * Click on the Battery icon at the status back -> Check `Show Percentage`
 * Open Settings
 * Go to Date & Time -> Clock